-Visit the website of the Department of Immigration and Border Protection for all information regarding applying to become an Australian citizen.
-If you have a question about applying for Australian citizenship or how your application is progressing, please phone the DIBP on 131 880 (opening hours: 8.30 am-4.30 pm, Monday - Friday).
+Visit the the Department of Home Affairs website for all information regarding applications to become an Australian citizen.
+If you have a question about applying for Australian citizenship or how your application is progressing please contact the Department of Home Affairs on 131 880 (opening hours: Monday to Friday 8.30 am-4.30 pm).

-Citizenship ceremonies are held approximately every two (2) months from January each year.
-The ceremony will usually start at 4.00 pm and is finished by approximately 5.00 pm, followed by light refreshments until 6.00 pm.
-For information on date of the next ceremony, please phone (07) 3810 6086.
+Citizenship ceremonies are held approximately every two months from January each year.
+The ceremonies usually start at 4.00 pm and are finished by approximately 5.00 pm, followed by light refreshments until 6.00 pm.
+For information on date of the next ceremony please phone (07) 3810 6086.

 Urgent ceremonies can be arranged in very limited circumstances.
-You will need to provide evidence to the Department of Immigration and Border Protection (DIBP) that your need is urgent.
-Please phone the DIBP on 131 880 or email your enquiry to firstname.lastname@example.org.
+You will need to provide evidence to the Department of Home Affairs that your need is urgent.
+Please phone the department on 131 880 or email your enquiry to firstname.lastname@example.org.

 Ample street parking is available near the Ipswich Civic Centre.
-The majority of parking is metered with time restrictions in force until 5.00 pm.
-For more information about parking in Ipswich, please visit Council's parking webpage.
+The majority of parking is metered parking with time restrictions in force until 5.00 pm.
+For more information about parking in Ipswich please visit Council's Parking webpage.

-Ipswich City Council hires a photographer to take your photo with the Mayor of Ipswich when you are presented your citizenship certificate.
+Ipswich City Council hires a photographer to take your photo when you are presented your citizenship certificate.
 The free photo is then posted to you after the ceremony.
-Sometimes, the media also attend the ceremony and take photos - however, you will be asked for your permission before these photos are published.
+Sometimes the media also attend the ceremony and take photos - however, you will be asked for your permission before these photos are published.

 As a courtesy to other citizenship conferees, it is polite that you stay until the end of the ceremony and not disrupt the ceremony for other candidates by leaving early.
 Complimentary refreshments are served after the ceremony has finished - however, you are not obliged to stay to eat.

-Go to the Department of Foreign Affairs and Trade's Australian Passport Office website or phone 23754 for all information regarding applying for an Australian passport.
+Go to the Department of Foreign Affairs and Trade website for all information regarding applying for an Australian passport.